Maigret in New York

-Maigret in New York (other English-language titles are Maigret in New York's Underworld and Inspector Maigret in New York's Underworld; Maigret à New York) is a detective novel by Belgian writer Georges Simenon, featuring his character inspector Jules Maigret.
-The novel was written between February 27 to March 6, 1946, in Sainte-Marguerite-du-Lac-Masson, Quebec, Canada.
+Maigret in New York (other English-language titles include Maigret in New York's Underworld and Inspector Maigret in New York's Underworld; Maigret à New York) is a detective novel by Belgian writer Georges Simenon, featuring his character inspector Jules Maigret.
+The novel was written between February 27 and March 6, 1946, in Sainte-Marguerite-du-Lac-Masson, Quebec, Canada.
 The book was published in 1947 by Presses de la Cité.